 (2) Any regulation made under section 48 or local law may make provision for the imposition of penalties not exceeding $2 000 in respect of any contravention, and may prescribe the fees and charges that shall be payable in relation to matters under this Act, the persons liable and the method of recovery of amounts not duly paid.

-(3) Where in relation to a regulation made under section 48 or local law made under this Act the expression “specified” is used, the expression, unless the context requires otherwise, means specified in that regulation or local law.
+(3) Where in relation to a regulation made under section 48 or local law made under this Act the expression specified is used, the expression, unless the context requires otherwise, means specified in that regulation or local law.

 [Section 50 amended by No. 23 of 1987 s.
 41; No. 14 of 1996 s.
 4; No. 24 of 1996 s.
 16.]